lychin24/Predicting-Recipe-Ratings/README.md

   frameborder="0"
 ></iframe>

 The observed statistic was 0.0005 and the resulting p-value was 0.343.
-This value is greater than the signifcance level therefore we fail to reject the null hypothesis.
+This value is greater than the signifcance level therefore I fail to reject the null hypothesis.
 There is not enough evidence that the model is unfair between recipes with a high number of steps versus a low number of steps.